Car key: History

-Signa-Craft and other manufacturers like Curtis, Taylor Locks, and Mr. Key also produced keys for many 1950s-1970s makes and models known as "Crest Keys".
+Signa-Craft and other manufacturers like Curtis, Taylor Locks, and Mr. Key also produced keys for many 1950s-1970s makes and models known as "crest keys."
 These were automotive keys that featured an enameled rendition of the auto manufacturer's logo on the bow and were plated in 14k gold.
 During the early 1960s, these special keys became so popular that oil companies like Mobil, Texaco, and Union 76 began issuing their own logoed versions as promotional items for their customers.

-Meanwhile, companies like Briggs and Stratton, and Hurd, were making key blanks with automaker's logos on them.
-These became known as "Logo Blanks".
-These key blanks were the same as the original keys issued by the automaker, and allowed the owner to purchase duplicate keys identical to the original.
+Meanwhile, companies like Briggs and Stratton and Hurd were making key blanks with automakers' logos on them.
+These became known as "logo blanks."
+These key blanks were the same as the original keys issued by the automaker and allowed the owner to purchase duplicate keys identical to the original.

 Car enthusiast shows

 Car enthusiasts, who enter competitive car shows, attempt to maintain the stock look of their car keys.
-Picky car show judges will often score a vehicle down for not having a correct set of keys with the original automaker's logo, and lock code, stamped on them.
+Picky car show judges will often score a vehicle down for not having a correct set of keys with the original automaker's logo, and lock cod, stamped on them.
 Many of these original logo blanks are no longer manufactured and are only available from dwindling old stock supplies.